-If this checkbox is selected, a particular editor font size can be changed by rolling the mouse wheel while holding the Ctrl/⌘ key.
+Enable this option to be able to change font size in the editor by rolling the mouse wheel while holding the Ctrl key.

-If this checkbox is selected, you can drag-n-drop code fragments in the editor.
+If this checkbox is selected, you can drag-and-drop code fragments in the editor.

-You can enable or disable the specified configuration right in the editor.
+You can also enable or disable soft wraps right in the editor: